testdrive-profiling-master/profiles/Common/doc/docgen/src/Pragraph_expression.md

 Paragraph expression refers to how to describe the arguments @<color:FF0000>description@</color> and @<color:FF0000>sentence@</color> of the Lua functions of AddRevision, AddTerm, and AddParagraph. \
 The notation method is a mixture of markdown and some html notation, and it additionally has its own grammar for versatility in expression. \
-Additionally, each formula can be used equally wherever sentences are used, such as paragraphs and tables.
+Additionally, each formula can be used equally wherever sentences are used, such as paragraphs and tables. \
+To allow long sentences to be split into several shorter lines, paragraphs that end with " \ " (space + '\') are automatically connected to the next line.

 :::NoteHeading
 If you have any suggestions for paragraph expressions or requests for improvement, please contact me at any time.
 (Refer to @<bookmark:@Introduction>.)